-Vice President for Research and Early Career Scientists
+Vice President for Research and Early Career Academics

 Prof. Dr.-Ing.
 Peter Hecker joined the Executive Board on 1 April 2018.
-He is responsible for all matters relating to research and early career scientists.
+He is responsible for all matters relating to research and early career academics.

 Since April 2005, Professor Hecker has been the Head of the Institute of Flight Guidance.
 In addition to pertinent teaching work in the fields of flight mechanics, flight control and flight guidance, his focus is on research and innovation in cockpit technologies and air traffic management, as well as interdisciplinary topics such as air traffic safety, human-machine systems and the basics of air traffic navigation, communication and monitoring.